“Thank you, Keith, I truly appreciate you.”

 If arbitration and/or mediation fail to produce results, the last step is litigation.
 At this point, the judicial system will be used to determine a clear winner and loser in regards to the issues.
 There is a predetermined procedure to follow, and the decisions are final.

-If you need help with a partnership dispute in Texas, call Keith Morris & Stacy Kelly, Attorneys at Law at (346) 384-8768 in Houston or (817) 532-6797 in Fort Worth today and speak to an experienced fiduciary and commercial litigation lawyer in Houston.
+If you need help with a partnership dispute in Texas, call Your Texas Probate Attorneys, Attorneys at Law at (346) 384-8768 in Houston or (817) 532-6797 in Fort Worth today and speak to an experienced fiduciary and commercial litigation lawyer in Houston.

 Have you lost a loved one and need to settle his or her estate?
 Do you need the estate administered correctly?
 Are you concerned that someone may be taking advantage of your relative’s death?
 Are you concerned about ensuring that the wishes of the deceased are honored?